russell-archer/StoreHelper/README.md

 > The sandbox test environment requires you to create multiple **sandbox test accounts** in App Store Connect.
 Each sandbox account has to have a unique email address and be validated as an AppleID.
 In addition, tests must be on a real device, not the simulator.
 >
 > On the test device you need to sign out of your normal AppleID and sign-in using the sandbox account.
 This really means you need a spare device to do testing on.
+>
-To make things more painful, each time you make a purchase using a sandbox account that account becomes “used up” and can’t be used to re-purchase the same product.
-There’s no way to clear purchases, so you need to use a fresh sandbox account for each set of product purchases.
+> Prior to WWDC21, using the sandbox test environment was pretty painful.
+Each time you made a purchase using a sandbox account that account became “used up” and couldn't be used to re-purchase the same product.
+There was no way to clear purchases and you had to use a fresh sandbox account for each set of product purchases!
+Happily, post-WWDC21 you can now reset a user's purchases, change the account region and adjust renewal rates!

 Fortunately, there's now a much better way.

 Introduced in Xcode 12 a new **local** StoreKit test environment allows you to do early testing of IAPs in the simulator without having to set anything up in App Store Connect.
 You define your products locally in a **StoreKit Configuration** file.
 Furthermore, you can view and delete transactions, issue refunds, and a whole lot more.
-There’s also a new `StoreKitTest` framework that enables you to do automated testing of IAPs which we'll use later on.
+There’s also a new `StoreKitTest` framework that enables you to do automated testing of IAPs.
 We'll use this approach to test IAPs in our app.

 # Create the StoreKit configuration file
 Select **File > New > File** and choose the **StoreKit Configuration File** template: